-- c.
+c.
 Odors to be generated by the use and their impacts: Some odors are expected as food will be prepared in the truck.
+This is expected in the CBD.
+However, primary food preparation will take place in a commercial kitchen which will help to reduce odor and waste generated on site.

-Cooking fumes will passed thru hood ventilation and a filtration system.
-Orders are expected in the CBD. - d.
-Hours of operation: Monday Friday 11 AM 7 PM. - e.
-Location along a major or collector street: The building fronts Lincoln Street, but all food truck activity will be in the back parking lot where access is from Harbor Drive, a State maintained right-of-way. - f.
-Potential for users or clients to access the site through residential areas or substandard street creating a cut-through traffic scenario: There are multiple routes to the downtown area, some of which go through residential areas.
-It is expected that most people will use Harbor Drive. - g.
+d.
+Hours of operation: Monday-Sunday 11 AM - 5 PM and Weekends 8 PM - 2 AM e.
+Location along a major or collector street: Access is from Barracks Street and Race Street via Seward Street or from Lincoln Street via American Street and Seward Street, municipally maintained rights-of-way.
+Barracks, Race, and American Streets are all posted as one-way.

+f.
+Potential for users or clients to access the site through residential areas or substandard street creating a cut-through traffic scenario: There are multiple routes to the downtown area, some of which go through residential areas (Katlian Street, Seward Street, and Marine Street primarily).
+However, these routes are already utilized to access downtown due to the many businesses and services in this area.
+This one additional use is unlikely to produce any significant or observable increase in cut-through/suboptimal route usage.

+g.
 Effects on vehicular and pedestrian safety: There may be more pedestrians in this area as a result of a food truck.
-There are sidewalks in this area on both sides of Harbor Drive.
-Further, the placement of the food truck inside of a private parking lot gets pedestrians out of the right-of-way and into a safer area to form a queue.
+Sidewalks are minimal in this area, which can lead to pedestrians and vehicle conflicts for use of the right-of-way.
+However, given that there is already an eating and drinking establishment in this area, this already occurs to some extent.
+Further, the placement of the food truck inside of a private parking lot that has cement blocks around its perimeter and fairly limited use gets pedestrians out of the right-of-way and into a safer area to form a queue.

-There has been tremendous concern from the public with congestion downtown on large cruise passenger days, and the resulting impacts to pedestrian safety.
-The main concern in this area are the pedestrians that jaywalk across the street from Harrigan Centennial Hall.
-CBS has been working with the State Department of Transportation to address pedestrian safety issues along Harbor Drive.

-- h.
-Ability of the police, fire, and EMS personnel to respond to emergency calls on the site: Site is accessible for police, fire and EMS response. - i.
-Logic of the internal traffic layout: There are some parking spaces on site and walk-up access from surrounding area. - j.
-Effects of signage on nearby uses: No proposed additional signage, business name on side of truck with company logo.
-All signs shall comply with Sitka General Code. - k.
-Presence of existing or proposed buffers on the site or immediately adjacent the site: Adjacent to other buildings with some logs along the alley.
-High density and commercial use is expected in the CBD. - l.
-Relationship if the proposed conditional use is in a specific location to the goals, policies, and objectives of the comprehensive plan: Conforms to the chapter of Economic Development that supports local businesses, attracts new sustainable businesses, and supports effort and enterprises that keep residents' money "local". - m.
+h.
+Ability of the police, fire, and EMS personnel to respond to emergency calls on the site: Site is accessible for police, fire and EMS response.

+i.
+Logic of the internal traffic layout: Additional parking spaces on site and walk-up access from surrounding area.

+j.
+Effects of signage on nearby uses: No proposed additional signage, business name on side of truck.
+All signs shall comply with Sitka General Code.

+k.
+Presence of existing or proposed buffers on the site or immediately adjacent the site: Adjacent to other buildings and large parking lot with small aluminum fencing.
+Parking lot is marked as private-property.
+High density and commercial use is expected in the CBD.

+I. Relationship if the proposed conditional use is in a specific location to the goals, policies, and objectives of the comprehensive plan: Conforms to the chapter of Economic Development that supports local businesses, attracts new sustainable businesses, and supports effort and enterprises that keep residents' money "local".

+m.
 Other criteria that surface through public comments or planning commission review: None at this time.